Thursdays | 7.30 p.m. – 8.30 p.m. | $18

 From 1 May 2025 | Christ Church Kensington: 76 McCracken St, Kensington VIC

-If you’re a Kensington local, or are even further afield in Melbourne, I am guiding weekly, one-hour classes of gentle yoga and journalling, focussing largely on yogic pranayama and meditation to allow for stillness and creative expression.
+If you’re a Kensington local, or are even further afield in Melbourne, I am guiding weekly, one-hour classes of gentle yoga, including Yin Yoga, pranayama (breathwork) and meditation to allow for nervous system regulation, inner creativity and stillness, and coming back to the breath.
 A lovely meditation at the end will help with preparing for the evening wind-down.

-Each week, you’ll be guided through a variety of the following to support restoration and embodiment:
+Each week, you’ll be guided through some or all of the following modalities to support restoration and connectedness:

-Expect a different focus and set of practices/modalities each class, intuitively woven to support the changing seasons, energies and needs of the group.
+Come with no expectation, except a readiness to simply ‘be’ and to move through a set of practices intuitively woven to support the changing seasons, energies and needs of the group.

-This yoga meets creativity class is open to all.
+This gentle yoga community class is open to all.

 Please wear comfortable clothing and bring: